Monday, April 27, 2026

 Sponsor: CLA ADA Committee

-Presenter: Jamie McCusker
+Presenter: Jamie McCusker, Genpact

 Separate fact from hype on AI with Jamie McCusker.
 McCusker is an AI researcher with years of experience.
 Analyze the limitations, reliability, practical and critical uses of AI.
 What does responsible use of AI look like?
 Where does information literacy fit in?